ubiquitous-o/ASScii/README.md

 - `Space` – play/pause.
 - `r` – rewind to frame 0.
 - `e` – open the ASS export dialog.
+- `Export Text` button – save the current ASCII frame as a plain `.txt` file.
 - Slider/spinbox – jump to an arbitrary frame (loops when the end is reached).
 - Lock aspect – ties row count to the current video aspect ratio using the active font metrics.
 - Eraser (left drag) / Restore (right drag) – toggle per-cell masks; `Clear Eraser (frame)` resets the current frame mask.